seryoni/nrf52-circleci-example/README.md

     | TEMP_SENSOR_CERT      | Value of `tcp-server/my_temp_sensor.cert.pem | base64`    |
     | TEMP_SENSOR_KEY       | Value of `tcp-server/my_temp_sensor.private.key | base64` |
     |-----------------------|-----------------------------------------------------------|

-- Copy the contents of "~/.jumer/config.json" and set it as a variable under the name "VLAB_USER_CONFIG"-
 - Add the project to CircleCI

 ## Running the Tests